zhsj/zhsj.github.io/posts/my-gpg.md

 And the key id is [0x0005ff8c062cd65f](http://sks.fidocon.de/pks/lookup?op=vindex&search=0x0005FF8C062CD65F).

-You can receive the key from the server that runs 1.1.5+ SKS in the [pool](https://sks-keyservers.net/status/) and you should use GPG 2.1 or above.
+You can retrieve the key from servers running 1.1.5+ SKS in the [SKS Keyservers Pool](https://sks-keyservers.net/status/) and you should use GPG 2.1 or above.

 ## Old Key